"A wealthy socialite goes missing… a battered body is found in her abandoned cabin…

 Tales of obsession, mystery & murder in Southeast Asia

 An American lawyer dreams of killing his trophy wife in Thailand.
 A Vietnamese soldier goes mad in a haunted forest.
-A breaded mother’s trip to Cambodia ends in tragedy – or does it?
+A bereaved mother’s trip to Cambodia ends in tragedy – or does it?

-One of Asia’s top female crime writers takes you on a journey from the jungles of Sumatra throughout Bangkok’s seedy bars to the seemingly sedate streets of Singapore.
+Elka Ray takes you on a journey from the jungles of Sumatra throughout Bangkok’s seedy bars to the seemingly sedate streets of Singapore.
 Your traveling companions are a slew of dark emotions – fear, jealousy, greed, lust and revenge.
-And your destination?
-Welcome to the bright side of the dark side.
+Your destination?
+The dark side.

 With flashes of black humor and hard-to-forget characters, these ten stories shine light into the dark corners of Southeast Asia.